richterich/ansi-c/README.md

 ## Deployment

 After fetch this repository create following folders at the same level:
-- A `build` folder for cmake generate files.
+- A `build` folder for cmake generated files ([Out-of-source build trees](https://gitlab.kitware.com/cmake/community/-/wikis/FAQ#out-of-source-build-trees)).
 - A `bin` folder for instalation of executable files.

 ###### Linux

 Pass into the folder `build`.
-Type the following command in the terminal to generate files for `Make`:
+Type the following command in terminal to generate files for `Make`:
 ```bash
 $ cmake ../ansi-c
 ```
-Type the following command in the terminal to build from `Makefile`:
+Type the following command in terminal to build from `Makefile`:
 ```bash
 $ make
 ```